sagarghimire123/Applying-various-ML-models-on-Social-Networking-dataset/README.md

 ### After we are done with EDA we are applying various ML models such as Logistic, Knn,DT and R-forest models.
 For this process `we are performing grid search and hyper parameter tunning to improve the performance of each models.

-### Since, K-mean clustring is an Unsupervised Learning Model and is not a classification model we will eliminate this model from our task.